ccs-amsterdam/workshop-codequality/testing.md

 commits are working and which ones introduce code-breaking changes.
 More information on this can be found [here](https://github.com/features/actions).

+## Assignment
+1. Think of unit tests for your improved _wordle_ code.
+2. Did you run into any bugs that were caught by the unit tests?

 ## Future Reading
 For further reading on this topic, we would like to refer to the following links:
 1. [Python Unit Testing](https://realpython.com/python-testing/)